 My early grounding was in classical music.
 As well as being involved with academic study, instrumental playing and composition, I was an active member of the Finchley Children's Music Group and New London Children's Choir, performing mainly 20th century music around the world, for concert audiences and recordings.
 My first degree was in Physics and Music, specialising in electronic music inspired by Berio, and I still sing with the Choir of the Orchestra of St John's, Smith Square.

 My interest in natural voice work began when I attended some Frankie Armstrong workshops in the early 1990s.
 I channelled this interest by following a path in Balkan music, joining a dance group and meeting with other musicians to sing informally.
-Since 2000, I have studied Bulgarian singing with Dessi Stefanova, and perform with her in the Bulgarian trio, the Dessibelles.
+Since 2000, I have studied Bulgarian singing with Dessi Stefanova, and performed with her in the Bulgarian trio, the Dessibelles.
 I have done session work for film and TV, when this type of clear voice is required.

 I was taken to hear the Rustavi Ensemble at the Albert Hall in the late 1990s, but it wasn't until a workshop with the ensemble Mtiebi in 2000 that my interest in Georgian music was fired up.
 Despite uncharacteristically gate-crashing a supra which followed this workshop in order to hear more of this music, it wasn't until another workshop (the last one with Helen Chadwick at Wilderhope, in 2002) that I discovered Maspindzeli.